 MSM is a source of bioavailable sulfur and is believed to have anti-inflammatory effects, but these effects have not yet been proven.

 Minerals are important constituents of enzymes that control cartilage synthesis.
 They are included in many joint nutriceuticals (non-regulated products) to insure against dietary deficiencies.
-Sulphur plays a part in the biosynthesis of glucosamine and collagen, manganese is an essential part of the enzyme involved in the synthesis of CS, zinc is a component of the enzyme that controls the production of collagen in cartilage, and copper is also involved in collagen production.
+Sulfur plays a part in the biosynthesis of glucosamine and collagen, manganese is an essential part of the enzyme involved in the synthesis of CS, zinc is a component of the enzyme that controls the production of collagen in cartilage, and copper is also involved in collagen production.

 Because of the wide variability and amount of active ingredient of minerals, their purity and availability after oral administration is sometimes unknown.
 When using joint supplements, it is important to consult with your veterinarian and to rely on trusted, proven brands.